Plus why you need to do it

 Experiencing mic sensitivity in Windows 10 is not an uncommon occurrence.
 Typically, the default settings that the Windows 10 operating system provides are not yet optimized for background noise reduction.
 Definitely not something you want plaguing your recently uploaded YouTube video or podcast session.

 This problem will require that you understand how and why adjusting your microphone sensitivity settings is the only good solution for crystal clear audio.
-You could opt for a noise cancelling microphone, and you should, but knowing the steps to take for changing mic sensitivity is still essential for the best possible audio setup.
+You could opt for a noise-canceling microphone, and you should, but knowing the steps to take for changing mic sensitivity is still essential for the best possible audio setup.

 How To Fix Mic Sensitivity In Windows 10